Skleros: Origin and early members

 The family descended from north-eastern Asia Minor, either from Lesser Armenia or the theme of Sebasteia.
 Due to their place of origin, they have been traditionally regarded as Armenians, although this is nowhere explicitly attested.
 It has also been suggested that the family was mixed Greek–Armenian.
-The Greek surname Skleros (lit. 'hard/severe') indicates that the family's founding father may have been at least partly Greek, since Byzantines of purely Armenian origin generally had surnames that were recognizably Armenian with simply a Greek suffix.
+However, the evidence for the family's alleged Armenian origins is tenuous.
+The Greek surname Skleros (lit. 'hard/severe') indicates that the family's founding father may have been at least partly Greek, since Byzantines of Armenian origin generally had surnames that were recognizably Armenian with simply a Greek suffix.

 The Skleros have been linked more specifically with the area around Melitene, where a member of the family was active in the 840s, and where the rebellions of Bardas Skleros in the 970s and 980s were centred.
 After that, they seem to have moved their base to the Anatolic Theme, where they are recorded to have had large estates in the 11th century.

 Although the family belonged to the Anatolian military aristocracy, in the 9th century its members are mostly attested as being active in the Balkans: the first Skleros known was a strategos of the Peloponnese in 805, and in 811, the same office was occupied by Leo Skleros, possibly a son or nephew of the former.
 Another unnamed member of the family is recorded in the 840s as serving the Arabs and being in conflict with Umar al-Aqta, the emir of Malatya, possibly indicating a fall from favour of the family under the Amorian dynasty.
 The family seems to have regained a prominent position under Basil I the Macedonian (r.
 867–886), for the magistros and anthypatos Theodore Skleros is recorded in 869–870.
 His sons Antony and Niketas became patrikioi, with Antony serving as strategos of Hellas and Niketas possibly as admiral of the imperial fleet (droungarios tou ploimou), while he is also recorded as leading an embassy to the Magyars in 894.

 The Skleroi fell into obscurity during the reign of Leo VI the Wise (r.
 886–912), who favoured the Doukas and Phokas families.
 In turn, the Skleroi seem to have supported the usurpation of Romanos Lekapenos: the general Pantherios, who has been tentatively identified as a member of the Skleros clan, became strategos of Lykandos, of the Thracesian Theme and finally domestikos ton scholon for a short time in 944–945, before being replaced by Bardas Phokas the Elder after the downfall of the Lekapenoi from power.